-Lauda moved up to sixth when Mansell pitted, slipping to 10th but having opted for the too-hard Goodyear ‘B’ compound he would have to stop again for a set of ‘C’ rubber on his way to sixth place at the finish.
+Lauda moved up to sixth when Mansell pitted.
+Having opted for the too-hard Goodyear ‘B’ compound, Mansell would have to stop again for a set of ‘C’ rubber on his way to sixth place at the finish.

 Senna pitted for tyres on lap 27, emerging 4.5s behind Lauda with Derek Warwick’s Renault suffering a gearbox failure while holding third.
 Lauda also dispatched Surer and picked up another place when Alboreto pitted, leaving him second behind only Prost.
 His inexorable rise to the lead was complete when Prost stopped at the end of lap 34 to fit soft rubber all-round.

 The stage was set.
-Lauda led, still battling oversteer, led Senna by 3.113s at the end of lap 34 with Prost a further 11s back after a disastrously slow pitstop.
-Prost had a pace advantage of as much as six-tenths over Senna, and emerged from the final corner on lap 47 right under the rear wing of the Lotus.
+Lauda, still battling oversteer, led Senna by 3.113s at the end of lap 34 with Prost a further 11s back after a disastrously slow pitstop.
+Prost had a pace advantage of as much as six tenths over Senna, and emerged from the final corner on lap 47 right under the rear wing of the Lotus.
 He blasted past to take second place from Senna, crossing the line 10.6s behind Lauda.

 But Lauda drove beautifully, attempting to time his approach to backmarkers to avoid being caught out and focusing his efforts on carrying good speed through the final corner to prevent Prost attacking on the run to the first corner.
 After all, at Zandvoort overtaking around the rest of the lap is very difficult.